flowxo/flowxo-sdk/README.md

 Your script receives the input and does whatever work is necessary.
 If all is well, the script should call `done(null, object)`.
 If there's a problem, tell the core about it by returning `done(err)` (see the section on _Handling Errors_).

+**Important:** There's no shared state between scripts.
+Every script should be capable of running independently and relying only on the `options` object for its input.
+In production, every script is run in its own context.

 Each type of script will be explained in more detail later.

 ## Service Index